sdziallas/comp55/docs/labs/12-Hash.md

 but think about what this represents.
 We are putting all of the code that deals with changes into one place.
 And what would happen if we move to 8 directions?
-And then we also forgot that we need to add two more lines of code inside of our if statement that needs more movement data?
+And what if we need to add two more lines of code inside of our if statement that needs more movement data?
-Hopefully you start to see that this would be a cleaner solution.
+Hopefully, you start to see that this would be a cleaner solution.

 ## Getting credit for part 1

-Part of the credit for this lab, will be in thinking about what hashmaps are by thinking about the four questions up top.
+Part of the credit for this lab will be in thinking about what hashmaps are by thinking about the four questions up top.
-You should discuss this with your team, but what I'd like you to do is to
+You should discuss this with your team, but what I'd like you to do is
 **answer the four questions at the beginning of the document in your own words (not your team's)**.
 For the useful part,
-you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and to provide code for what that would look like in terms of helping you make the project better.
+you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and provide example code for how an ArrayList can improve your project.
 Remember that what I've shown you here has been using mostly strings as keys, however, your key can be any object that you choose.